 TikTok has been secretive about its algorithms in the past, which has led to much speculation about the factors that affect how the For You Page (FYP) is populated.
 That changed in June 2020, with TikTok publishing a blog post detailing how the For You Page recommendations are generated.

 According to TikTok, the For You Page’s algorithms are based on the preferences and activity history of individual users.
 That means no two For You feeds are going to be exactly the same, due to the sheer number of factors and variations involved; as the name implies, these recommendations have been carefully curated for you.

-Factors that influence these recommendations include:
+The 3 main factors that influence your TikTok recommendations include:

 User activity plays a significant role in determining which videos TikTok shows, with the following heavily influencing your For You feed:

 - Video likes